v-fox/live_opensuse_hsf/README.md

 * encryption tools:
   * YaST partitioner's built-in crypt{setup,config} / LUKS encryption capabilities
   * veracrypt (TrueCrypt fork), aespipe, emount/zuluCrypt, seahorse/gnome-keyring, keepassx
+* bunch of repos pre-configured (but disabled) for recent though mostly stable updates
 * useful things that I've put there but forgot to mention
-* bunch of repos pre-configured (but disabled) for games, emulators
-and recent though mostly stable updates

 It does NOT provide:
 --------------------